presidentbeef/brakeman/README.md

 # Brakeman

-Brakeman is a static analysis tool which checks Ruby on Rails applications for security vulnerabilities.
+Brakeman is an open source static analysis tool which checks Ruby on Rails applications for security vulnerabilities.

+Check out [Brakeman Pro](https://brakemanpro.com/) if you are looking for a commercially-supported version with a GUI and advanced features.

 # Installation